The FAST Galactic Plane Pulsar Snapshot Survey -- V. PSR J1901+0658 in a double neutron star system: Data Availability

 \section{Data Availability}

-Original FAST observational data will be open resources according to the FAST data 1-year protection policy.
+Original FAST observational data will be open resources according to the FAST data 1-yr protection policy.
 The folded and calibrated profiles in this paper can be found on the webpage: \url{http://zmtt.bao.ac.cn/psr-fast/}.

 \bsp